-VACCINATION FOR STABLE COPD

-- Influenza vaccination reduces serious illness and death in COPD patients (EvidenceB). - The 23-valent pneumococcal polysaccharide vaccine (PPSV23) has been shown to reduce the incidence of community acquired pneumonia in COPD patients aged < 65 years with an FEV1 < 40% predicted and in those with comorbidities (Evidence B). - In the general population of adults ≥65 years the 13-valent conjugated pneumococcal vaccine (PCV13) has demonstrated significant efficacy in reducing bacteremia & serious invasive pneumococcal disease (Evidence B).
+VACCINATION FOR STABLE COPD Influenza vaccination reduces serious illness and death in COPD patients (Evidence B).
+The 23-valent pneumococcal polysaccharide vaccine (PPSV23) has been shown to reduce the incidence of community-acquired pneumonia in COPD patients aged ≪ 65 years with an FEV1 < 40% predicted and in those with comorbidities (Evidence B).
+In the general population of adults ≥ 65 years the 13-valent conjugated pneumococcal vaccine (PCV13) has demonstrated significant efficacy in reducing bacteremia & serious invasive pneumococcal disease (Evidence B).
+The CDC recommends the Tdap (dTaP/dTPa) vaccination for adults with COPD who were not vaccinated in adolescence to protect against pertussis (whooping cough).